pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * `list event`

   List all the events stored in the database with their unique index number.

-`del 00123` <br>
+* `del 00123`

   Delete the task with the unique index of `00123`.

-### Edit a floating task/event/dealine: `edit`
+### Edit a floating task/event/deadline: `edit`

 * Edit command can only edit the parameters of each commands but cannot transform a task to another type.
-For example, `eidt` cannot transform a floating task to a event task.
+For example, `edit` cannot transform a floating task to a event task.

 #### Edit an floating task: